 Can you relate to any of these causes?
 Yeah, I think many of us can.

-So what can we do about work related stress?
+So what can we do about work-related stress?

 Track Your Stress:

-I found the strategy of tracking on the APA website, and I think it’s a great approach to better understanding both the specific cause of your stress as well as your gut reactions to it.
+I found the strategy of tracking on the APA website, and I think it’s a great approach to better understand both the specific cause of your stress as well as your gut reactions to it.

 Keep notes in a habit tracker, bullet journal, or notebook for a few weeks, and record your different stress levels.
 By tracking your emotions as well as your natural responses, you will start finding patterns of what sets you off, what actions help you release that stress, and what behaviors only elevate it further.

 If you’re like me, work-life balance (or lack of balance) can cause consistent anxiety in your life.